sbrauchdev/GitDemo/README.md

 ## GUIs
 This Change is made bei VSCode
+This Change is made by Visual Studio 2022 Community Edition

 ## how to work with git
 1. Git Checkout main
 2. git pull